anshul-upgrad/sgvu_sample/README.md

 Solution Highlights
 ----------------------------------

 1. Created a multi-tier architecture by separating tests, page objects and utilities.
-Created an initialization package to connect between all
+Created an initialization package to create a relation  between all entities
 2. Used Page Factory approach at the framework level - object of a PO would be created only when it is to be used
 3. Added resources folder to keep all important files other than source code intact and together
 4. Configured data file for making scripts data-driven